1906 Hong Kong typhoon

 The 1906 Hong Kong typhoon was a tropical cyclone that hit Hong Kong on 18 September 1906.
-The natural disaster caused property damage exceeding a million pounds sterling, affected international trade, and took the lives of around 15,000 people: about 5% of the then Hong Kong population (a total of 320,000 people).
+The natural disaster caused property damage exceeding a million pounds sterling, affected international trade, and took the lives of around 15,000 people.

 Meteorological history

 The Hong Kong Observatory recorded the 1906 typhoon as having a velocity of 24 mph when the eye of the typhoon was 30 nmi distant and it had a wind force of 6 Bft taken as limit, about 100 mi in diameter.
 The Royal Observatory had recorded the 1896 typhoon (29 July) with a velocity of 108 mph when the eye of the typhoon was of 47 nmi distant, and with a wind force 6 taken as limit, about 500 mi in diameter.